SkipKV: Selective Skipping of KV Generation and Storage for Efficient Inference with Large Reasoning Models: SkipKV: Methodology

 \subsection{Skipping KV Storage with Sentence-level Scoring}

-Here, we first introduce the sentence-level similarity scoring and then present the cumulative scoring mechanism to decide the eviction sentences and tokens.
+Here, we first introduce the sentence-level similarity scoring and then present the cumulative scoring mechanism to decide which sentences and tokens to evict.

-\textbf{Sentence Similarity Score.} We use this score to compute the sentence level redundancy.
+\textbf{Sentence Similarity Score.} We use this score to compute the sentence-level redundancy.
 However, using a sentence transformer to generate the latent vector representation of the sentences is impractical as it costs significant compute overhead during decoding.
 Instead, we leverage the last-layer hidden state, denoted as $\mathbf{H} \in \mathbb{R}^{bs \times N \times d}$, as latent contextual representations of the sentence segments.
-In specific, for each sample in a batch we identify the start and end indices of each sentence segment by partitioning the total sequence ($N$) into small chunks that are separated by punctuation-based delimiters (Step 1–2 in Fig. ~\ref{fig:overview}).
-For a sentence $i$ at batch id $k$ we then compute its vector embedding $\mathbf{v}_i \in \mathbb{R}^{1 \times 1 \times d}$ as the mean of vectors in that sentence,
+Specifically, for each sample in a batch, we identify the start and end indices of each sentence segment by partitioning the total sequence ($N$) into small chunks that are separated by punctuation-based delimiters (Step 1–2 in Fig.~\ref{fig:overview}).
+For a sentence $i$ at batch ID $k$, we then compute its vector embedding $\mathbf{v}_i \in \mathbb{R}^{1 \times 1 \times d}$ as the mean of the vectors in that sentence,

 Here, $b_i$ and $e_i$ are the beginning and end indices of sentence $i$.
-We then compute the PSS following Eq. \ref{eqa:pss}.
-We then define the redundant sentence set as
+We then compute the PSS following Eq.~\eqref{eqa:pss}, and define the redundant sentence set as